tejasmmali/smart-iot-alarm/README.md

 ### All the Problem i faced and how did i solved it thats given in devlog please checout!
 # NOTE -
-<p> i gonna make this arlarm a real product by making cad and 3d printing its body and upgrading some features .</p>
-<p>i am pausing this project development because of examination after exams i will make a plan to ugrade this in full product .</p>
-<p>in future i am making this project web control open to all anyone can make there alarnm clcok and use this web ui in by connecting it through server which have there UID</p>
+ i gonna make this arlarm a real product by making cad and 3d printing its body and upgrading some features . i am pausing this project development because of examination after exams i will make a plan to ugrade this in full product in future i am making this project web control open to all anyone can make there alarnm clcok and use this web ui in by connecting it through server which have there UID</p>
-<p>and i am gonna make full guide website for how to make this alarm step by step guide </p>
+and i am gonna make full guide website for how to make this alarm step by step guide </p>

 # THANK YOU !